alexmacarthur/macarthur-me-gatsby/src/posts/2020-09-29-when-dom-updates-appear-to-be-asynchronous/index.md

 });
 ```

 With that, we're good to go!
 The `alert()` will only after outstanding DOM changes have been painted to the screen.
-As a result, what we see in the `alert()` and rendered on the page will consistently be the same:
+As a result, what we see in the `alert()` and what's rendered on the page will consistently be the same:

 ![DOM and browser in sync](in-sync.png)